CONTEXT

 The solution for this was to include the ability to select previously established positions – utilising the historical data from previous bookings.

-Adding positions from previously saved positions reducing so much time
+Adding positions from previously saved positions reducing significant amount of time

 “I want to be able to change the positions attire”